-Without apologising, Obama paid tribute to Hiroshima victims and called for a world without nukes
+Without apologising, Barack Obama paid tribute to Hiroshima victims

 Hiroshima: Two men who suffered horrific injuries in the world's first nuclear strike seven decades ago came face-to-face yesterday with the present-day commander-in-chief of the country that launched the attack.
 And one of them got a hug.

 Overwhelmed: US President Barack Obama hugs Shigeaki Mori, a survivor of the 1945 atomic bombing of Hiroshima, during a visit to the Hiroshima Peace Memorial Park yesterday.
 Pic/AFP

 Shigeaki Mori (79) appeared overwhelmed as he shook hands with US President Barack Obama after a ceremony in Hiroshima.

 "The president gestured as if he was going to give me a hug, so we hugged," Mori said of the embrace.
 That very human moment between an old man and one of the world's most powerful people came after Obama delivered a soaring speech that touched on the horrors of the American atomic bomb that obliterated Hiroshima.

 "71 years ago, on a bright cloudless morning death fell from the sky and the world was changed," the president said at the Hiroshima Peace Memorial Park, as he became the first sitting US leader to visit the site.